Ever heard of Take Me Back To Dear Old Blighty, Now I Have To Call Him Father, It Takes An Irish Heart To Sing An Irish Song, or Bless ’Em All?

 “Fred Godfrey” is, in fact, the nom de plume of Llewellyn Williams, born at 62 New Oxford Street, Swansea, Wales, on 17 September 1880.
 His father, Robert Williams, originally came from Holywell, in North Wales.
 The census and other records indicate that Robert had numerous occupations — “tinman,” “vendor of fancy goods,” “general dealer” — before ending up, sometime in the 1890s, as an auctioneer.
 He hoped Llewellyn would join him in that profession, as an elder brother, Lewis, had done.

-Fred Godfrey’s mother was Maria Jane Knight, a sailor’s daughter, born in London and, according to Fred’s birth certificate, an illiterate.
+Fred Godfrey’s mother was Maria Jane Knight, daughter of a Thames waterman, born in London and, according to Fred’s birth certificate, an illiterate.
 He liked to claim in later years that his mother had been Irish, the idea no doubt being to lend some authenticity to the considerable number of songs he wrote with Irish themes.
 Whatever her heritage, however, there is as yet no evidence of an Irish connection.
 Robert and Maria were married in 1864 in Caernarvon, and their first four sons were born in various towns in North Wales.
 By the time Llewellyn (Fred) arrived in 1880, the family had moved south to Swansea.

 Details of Fred’s life are frustratingly sketchy — little is known even to his living offspring, including this author, his grandson.
 One can speculate, however, that he must have taken to music at an early age, and it is likely that the family always had a piano in the parlour wherever they moved.
-It is not known whether Fred had any formal musical training, but he certainly knew enough, or learned enough, to be able to write his own band parts and arrangements, and he was known for his skill as a pianist later in life.
+It is not known whether Fred had any formal musical training, but he certainly knew enough, or learned enough, to be able to write his own music scores, band parts, and arrangements, and he was known for his skill as a pianist.
 According to one family story, somehow, while on a personal tour of Wales, the great Polish pianist (and later Poland’s prime minister) Ignace Jan Paderewski (1860–1941) heard Fred play and offered to take him on as a pupil.
 Fred’s father would have none of it, however.
 Music was not steady work, not a trade likely to bring money into the house.

 The Early Days in London